mysarapa/K_fit/test/readme.txt

 They are in dmph directory.

-Run below statment in linux terminal. python3 K_fit.py -20 20 < paths2files.txt > cofficients2.out
+Run below statment in linux terminal. python3 K_fit.py -20 20 < paths2files.txt > coefficients2.out

-Your results should be the same included in cofficients.out text file.
+Your results should be the same included in coefficients.out text file.